-As a public body the School has appointed Grow Education Partners Ltd as its Data Protection Officer (DPO), the responsible contact is David Coy, david.coy@london.anglican.org
+The School has appointed Grow Education Partners Ltd as its Data Protection Officer (DPO), the responsible contact is David Coy

-They are responsible for overseeing the implementation of this policy in the first instance, before reviewing our compliance with data protection law, and developing related policies and guidelines where applicable.
+They are responsible for overseeing the implementation of this policy, along with any future development of this or related policies/guidelines, and reviewing our compliance with data protection law,.

-Upon request the DPO can provide an annual report of the school's compliance and risk issues directly to the governing board and will report to the board their advice and recommendations on school data protection issues.
+Upon request the DPO can provide an annual report of the school's compliance status directly to the governing board and will report to the board their advice and recommendations on school data protection issues.

 The DPO is a named point of contact for all Data Subjects whose data the school processes, and for the ICO.

 Full details of the DPO's responsibilities are set out in their SLA for Service.